Connecting a Force Sensor to a DAQ

 The Quantizer and Encoder

 The quantizer unit samples the S-H output in the amplitude domain.
 Quantization creates a range of equally spaced levels.
-Each level exists between only two possible limits; hence the signal is said to have been quantized.
+Each signal level exists between only two possible limits; hence the term quantized.

 Note that the S-H circuit, the quantizer and the encoder together all form an analog-to-digital converter (ADC).
 This is so because the input to the S-H circuit is analog and the output from the encoder is digital.